cacao-org/cacao/AOloopControl/examples/cacaoloop-ex01-conf/README.md

 ---

-# Managing data products and configurations
+# 4. Managing data products and configurations

-## Directory, files, scripts and conventions
+## 4.1.Directory, files, scripts and conventions

 Each process managed by the function parameter structure (FPS) framework uses the following standard directories: